stylish brick house in uk

 Contents insurance

-• What it covers: Personal belongings such as furniture, electronics, clothing, and valuables, which also includes items inside your home, including valuable possessions like jewellery.
+• What it covers: Personal belongings such as furniture, electronics, clothing, and valuables, which also includes items inside your home, including valuable possessions like luxury watches or antiques.

 • Who needs it: Homeowners, tenants, and leaseholders should consider their own contents insurance, especially if living in a housing association property where contents coverage may not be included.